Pyrenees

 Geology

 The Pyrenees are formed from a complex of Palaeozoic crystalline rocks (granite, schist, marble) forming the Axial Zone, flanked by Mesozoic and Cenozoic sedimentary rocks that have been folded and thrust northward and southward by the alpine collision.
-The Gavarnie Cirque, one of the most spectacular in Europe, is a product of Quaternary glaciation: a horseshoe-shaped rock wall approximately 3 kilometres wide and 1,500 metres high, carved by an ancient glacier.
-The Cirque de Troumouse and Cirque d'Estaubé are similarly dramatic.
+The Gavarnie Cirque, one of the most spectacular in Europe, is a product of Quaternary glaciation: a horseshoe-shaped rock wall approximately 3 kilometres wide and up to 1,500 metres high, carved by an ancient glacier.
+[1] The Cirque de Troumouse and Cirque d'Estaubé are similarly dramatic.
 The Monte Perdido massif across the Spanish border contains the southernmost glaciers of the Pyrenees.

 Climate And Weather

 The Pyrenees experience a complex climate with three major influences: Atlantic from the west (dominant in Pyrénées-Atlantiques), continental from the north-east, and Mediterranean from the south.
 The Atlantic influence brings high precipitation (1,500–2,000 mm in the western sector, decreasing eastward).
 Heavy snowfall at altitude (3–5 metres in winter) feeds the rivers.
 The Gave de Pau and other rivers have dramatic spring floods from snowmelt.
 Thunderstorms are frequent and intense in summer.
 Fog is common in the Pyrenean foothills.
-The remnant glaciers of the park—Petit Vignemale, Taillon, and others—are retreating at accelerating rates.
+The remnant glaciers of the park — Petit Vignemale, Taillon, and others — are retreating at accelerating rates.
+[1]

 Human History

 The Pyrenean valleys have been inhabited since the Palaeolithic: the famous cave paintings at Niaux (Ariège, just east of the park) date to approximately 14,000 BCE.
-Through the medieval period, the valleys developed distinct Pyrenean cultures with their own languages (Gascon, Basque) and governance systems (faceries—bilateral pastoral agreements between French and Spanish communities).
+Through the medieval period, the valleys developed distinct Pyrenean cultures with their own languages (Gascon, Basque) and governance systems (faceries — bilateral pastoral agreements between French and Spanish communities).
 Transhumance to high altitude summer pastures (estives) was practised for millennia.
 The Gavarnie Cirque was a traditional pilgrimage route from France to the shrine of Santiago de Compostela via the Port de Boucharo.

 Park History